Build schedules around how your week actually trades

 Will setup drag on?

-The product is built around the weekly rota routine pub managers already know, so the first live week does not need to become a drawn-out rollout.
+The product is built around the weekly rota routine managers already know, so the first live week does not need to become a drawn-out rollout.

 Will the team use it?

-Questions pub managers ask
+Questions operators ask

 How fast can I build next week's rota?